CosmicNyx/Digital-Realms-Interdisciplinary-Thesis-301/DevLog.md

-The first thing that came to mind for what to do for a thesis was to create it using JavaScript.
+The first thing that came to mind for what to do for a thesis was to create it using JavaScript to make a web experience.
 I thought about focusing on technological determinism, and I went from there.

 I will be sharing my ideas and process while working on my thesis, including my thought process and the challenges that I faced.